Table of Contents

-How Gap Insurance Works When Your Car Is Totaled
+- How Gap Insurance Works After a Car Is Totaled

-Gap insurance is additional coverage drivers can purchase to pay off their auto loan after their primary coverage pays out for a totaled or stolen vehicle.
-Gap insurance is beneficial when a car’s depreciated value isn’t as high as the loan balance.
+Gap insurance is additional coverage that drivers can purchase to pay off their auto loan after their primary coverage pays out for a totaled or stolen vehicle.
+This type of insurance is beneficial when a car’s depreciated value isn’t as high as the loan balance.

-Gap coverage can be helpful and cost effective, but it isn’t always worth it.
-We’ll discuss how gap insurance works, pros and cons, and what it doesn’t cover.
+Gap coverage can be helpful and cost-effective, but it isn’t always worth it.
+We’ll discuss how gap insurance works, its pros and cons, and what it doesn’t cover.

 What Is Gap Insurance?

 Not everyone is familiar with gap insurance, since this car insurance term is only relevant to buyers of brand-new cars.
-It refers to coverage from an insurance agency or car dealership that will pay your outstanding loan or lease balance when your car is totaled or stolen and you owe more than the car’s value.
+It refers to coverage from an insurance agency or car dealership to pay your outstanding loan or lease balance if your car is totaled or stolen and you owe more than the car’s value.

 Your insurance policy or lender might describe gap insurance as loan/lease gap coverage.
-Gap coverage is accessible only to the original owner of a new car or the leaseholder of a new vehicle.
+Gap coverage is accessible only to a new car’s original owner or leaseholder.
 Although it is not required, many car owners who conduct personal insurance planning believe it’s worth the minimal extra cost.

 Who Needs Gap Coverage?

-A new vehicle will depreciate 40% in five years on average.
-Some cars depreciate more than others, with luxury vehicles and SUVs taking the biggest hit.
-As a result, during your first five years of car ownership, your car’s value can plummet while your loan balance remains well above your vehicle’s worth.
+A new vehicle will depreciate more than 40% in five years on average.
+Some cars depreciate more than others, especially luxury vehicles and SUVs.
+As a result, your car’s value can plummet during the first five years of ownership while your loan balance remains well above your vehicle’s worth.

-How much car insurance you need is often based on your comfort level and financial situation.
-Gap insurance, however, is particularly advantageous if you make a minimal down payment, since your loan amount will be higher.
+How much car insurance you need is often based on how much you can afford.
+Gap insurance is particularly advantageous if you make a minimal down payment, since your loan amount will be higher.
 A car loan can take five years or more to pay off.
 The timeframe of the loan increases the chances of losing the car to an accident or theft, leaving you with an insurance payout based on massive depreciation.

 Leasing a car presents a similar problem.
 Your insurance will cover only the car’s depreciated value.
 In case of loss, gap insurance can cover any additional amount you owe on the lease.
 Some lenders may require that drivers purchase gap insurance to obtain financing.